Acute Myeloid Leukemia (AML)

 • Ivosidenib or enasidenib for IDH-mutated AML.

-Management of Acute Promyelocytic Leukemia (APL)
+Management of Acute Promyelocytic Leukaemia (APL)

 Relapsed or Refractory AML

-• Salvage Therapy:
+• Salvage options:

-• High-dose cytarabine or combinations like FLAG-IDA.
+• High-dose cytarabine or FLAG-IDA.

 • Gilteritinib for FLT3-mutated AML.